marcusbb/cql-util/README.md

 Currently this is broken into 3 distinct projects

-1. [Entity mapping for the java driver ] (master/src/main/java/driver/em/)
+1. [Entity mapping for the java driver] (master/src/main/java/driver/em/)
+Main motivation is to reduce boilerplate code to map data structure classes (beans) with CQL.

 2. [JDBC to Cassandra migration tool] (master/src/main/java/migration/)
+A completely configuration driven mechanism for moving data from MySQL/Oracle to Cassandra.

 3. [All rows reader]
 (master/src/main/java/reader/)
+Paginated loading of all rows, with configurable tokens, and columns to query.

+Want to participate or have questions?
+Please email me at msimonsen@blackberry.com